suffolklibraries/lgc/content/collections/events/brilliant-bees-07-06.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740657018
+updated_at: 1747062240
 duplicated_from: b0048f9b-8564-4f9a-acb2-a2b7280cbf1e
 accessibility_information:
   - 'Accessible toilets'
 building_name: 'Foxburrow Nature Reserve'
-published: false
 ---
-Explore our forest school with group activities, games, and fun free-flow stations.
+Join our Engagement Officer for an un-bee-lievable walk!